-First of all the toilet lid automatically raised itself when you entered (see video below), had a heated seat and automatic flush but way beyond this was the remote control which was hung on the wall (see photo above).
-Yes you heard me right – the toilet had a remote control.
-For the life of me I can’t work out the use case of this apart from for playing practical jokes.
+First of all the toilet lid automatically raised itself when you entered (see video below), had a heated seat and automatic flush but way beyond this was the remote control that was hung on the wall (see photo above).
+Yes, you heard me right – the toilet had a remote control.
+For the life of me, I can’t work out the use case of this apart from for playing practical jokes.

-I’m used to toilets with only 1 button/lever but this thing had 27 of them including a LCD display to customise every aspect of the experience.
-While the technology may be advanced the functionality was scary – with labels like “Wand Cleaning” and “Pulsating” it took on a terminator like menace which was constantly a button press away.
+I’m used to toilets with only 1 button/lever but this thing had 27 of them including an LCD display to customise every aspect of the experience.
+While the technology may be advanced the functionality was scary – with labels like “Wand Cleaning” and “Pulsating” it took on a terminator like a menace which was constantly a button press away.
 I decided to say way well clear.

-Frankly I think this all a bit much.
+Frankly, I think this is all a bit much.
 If you get to the point where your toilet has 27 buttons then evolution has probably reached its limit and it’s all downhill from here.
 This company badly needs Apple to consult it about simplification of the UI but I’m not sure the world is ready for a multi-touch toilet yet!